pluralsight/guides/in-review/software-engineering-best-practices/ionic-2-database-management-and-versioning/article.md

 ### Choosing and using database adapter

-Now here's one of the first design decisions we'll make, we're going to use `SqLite` as the database technology and `WebSql` as fallback in order to support databases during development, as well as allow the app to be published as a web app as explained previously to support devices cordova won't, taking in account the device need to support at least Chrome.
+Now here's one of the first design decisions we'll make.
+We're going to use `SqLite` as the database technology and `WebSql` as fallback in order to support databases during development.
+We will allow the app to be published as a web app as explained previously to support devices that Cordova won't.
+The device need to support at least Chrome.

 But that's not the decision we need to take, here's the deal, there's currently 2 ways to deal with `SqLite` databases in Ionic 2, one is through [Ionic native's SqLite adapter](http://ionicframework.com/docs/v2/native/sqlite/) and the other is through [Ionic's SqlStorage Api](http://ionicframework.com/docs/v2/api/platform/storage/SqlStorage), the difference between both is that the first has nice transaction methods bridged directly of Cordova's SqLite plugin, while the other automatically configure `SqlStorage` in mobile and `WebSql` in web browsers.